alex6H/RefugeeCampShelterDetection-YOLOv8/README.md

 # Shelters detection of a refugee camp on drone image with YOLOv8
-This project automates counting shelters in a DRC refugee camp to estimate population.
-A drone's high-def image is analyzed with YOLOv8 by Ultralytics for detecting shelters and other categories.
-The SAHI library handles large images, and the model is trained on data from various camps.
+This project automates detection and count of shelters in a refugee camp to estimate the population.
+A drone's high-def image is analyzed with YOLOv8 for detecting shelters and other categories of camp structure.
+The model is trained on drone images in Chad, Mozambic and the Democratic Republic of Congo (DRC).
+Far from perfect, the model and the script provide a good result in shelter detection of similar DRC camps.
+Still a lot of work need to be done to integrate more example from various country in the training dataset.
 Future work will explore segmentation with models like SAM.

 ![image](https://github.com/user-attachments/assets/894d9ca1-c232-40f2-8915-878fc03e2d04)

 ## Objective

 The aim is to be able to automate the counting process for shelters in a refugee camp in order to estimate the population.
-In this case, we are in the Democratic Republic of Congo (DRC), on the outskirts of Goma (North Kivu) in Elohim camp.
+In this case, we are in DRC, on the outskirts of Goma (North Kivu) in Elohim camp.
 To carry out this shelter count, a drone was used (in December 2023) to acquire a high-definition image.

 In the script we will then use the [Ultralytics](https://docs.ultralytics.com/) framework , which implements Yolov8 in Python.
 YOLO's primary objective is to detect objects on video.
 In our case we're going to do it on a raster image, which is just as powerful and very fast.
 The aim is to detect shelters and locate them with bouding boxes, not to segment them (we need a count, not a a perfect delimitation).
 The next improvement will be to use bouding boxes to segment objects using a model such as [Segment Anything Model](https://docs.ultralytics.com/models/sam/) but we will explore that later.